 If a cow-hocked foal is experiencing severe pain due to bone spavin, the vet might identify osteoarthritis in the joints and suggest anti-inflammatory drugs.
 These are to be directly injected into the hocks and the results are most likely to be seen within weeks.

 In other cases, the abnormal bone might be surgically removed.
 Recent studies have also suggested magnetic therapies using tendon or hoof boots that enhance the blood flow and, hence, cell repair within the joints.
-We recommend trying out Tough-1 Magnetic Tendon Boots since they are particularly designed for inflammation and soreness.
-Check them out here on Amazon.

 In most cases where the horse isn’t experiencing a lot of pain, we would only recommend regular stretches and exercises that relax the semimembranosus muscles and build up core strength for injury avoidance.